 Next, you need to agree to the velocity that you need your sales and marketing process to generate in the first year, but also blow it out to your second and your third years.

-Identify and agree the tactics that Sales and Marketing are going to use to generate that exact velocity, and how those tactics interconnect and work together in campaigns.
+Identify and agree the tactics that Pre-sales, Sales, Marketing are going to use to generate that exact velocity, and how those tactics interconnect and work together in campaigns.

 Bringing Sales and Marketing onto the same page